As a student you have the right to:

 - advise us if you plan to change your enrollment status (i.e. from full-time to part-time, or vice-versa).
 Generally, only students enrolled at least six hours or more are eligible for financial aid.
 Please note that students who enroll for three hours (or more) may be eligible for Federal Pell Grants, limited to high need students only.

-- advise Student Account Services (formerly the Bursars Office) of all non-PSU scholarships received.
+- advise Student Financial Services of all non-PSU scholarships received.
 These are awards which were not part of your original PSU financial aid package but have since been awarded to you.
 Please click here for forms and instructions on how to report these scholarships.

 - fill out the FAFSA application completely and accurately.
 If selected for verification you will provide all requested documents in a timely manner, and ensure that all submitted materials are complete and accurate.
 Falsification of information on application forms for federal financial assistance is considered a criminal offense, and you may be subject to penalties under the U.S. Criminal Code.